FCBGP/bgp-security-community/draft-guo-idr-bgp-security-policy-community.md

 ## Origin AS Behavior

-The Origin AS SHALL attach the appropriate Security Policy Community when advertising a prefix.
+An Origin AS that chooses to signal security policy intent SHALL attach the appropriate Security Policy Community when originating a route.
 It MUST ensure that its published RPKI ROAs and ASPA objects are consistent with the signaled community to avoid self-inflicted DoS.
 For example, an AS 65001 supporting strict RPKI-ROA filtering would attach: "Large Community: `65001:1000:1` (ROA-Strict)"

 ## Intermediate AS Behavior

-Intermediate ASes SHOULD preserve these communities.
-If an Intermediate AS supports this specification, it MAY use these communities to automate its ingress/egress filtering policies.
-An AS receiving a route with these communities MUST process them as follows:

-1. Validation: The AS MUST verify that the Global Administrator ASN in the Large Community matches the Rightmost (Origin) AS in the AS-PATH.
+A receiving AS that chooses to process these communities, the AS MUST verify that the Global Administrator ASN in the Large Community matches the rightmost (Origin) AS in the AS_PATH.
 If they do not match, the community MUST be ignored to prevent unauthorized policy signaling.

-2. ROA-Strict Enforcement: If `ROA-Strict` is present and the local RPKI check returns `NotFound` or `Invalid`, the AS SHOULD treat the route as `Invalid` and apply its local filtering policy (typically dropping the route).
-3. ASPA-Strict Enforcement: If `ASPA-Strict` is present and the ASPA validation state is `Unknown` or `Invalid`, the AS SHOULD reject the route.
+If this check succeeds, a receiving AS MAY correlate the presence of ROA-Strict or ASPA-Strict communities with its locally derived validation results as part of its local policy framework.

+For example, a local policy may treat a route carrying a ROA-Strict community as unacceptable when the local RPKI validation state is NotFound.
+Such behavior is illustrative only and is not mandated by this specification.

 ## Applicability to Route Leak and Hijack Detection